DarthSim/overmind/README.md

 ### Overmind environment

-If you need to set specific environment variables before running a `Procfile`, you can specify them in the `.overmind.env` file in the current working directory and/or your home directory.
+If you need to set specific environment variables before running a `Procfile`, you can specify them in the `.overmind.env` file in the current working directory, your home directory, or/and in the `.env` file in in the current working directory.
 The file should contain `variable=value` pairs, one per line:

 ```
 PATH=$PATH:/additional/path